I still love a paper book!

 The Money-Less Man: A year of freeconomic living

-Written as a response to the author’s observation about how disconnected we are to what we consume, this is the extraordinary story of Mark Boyle’s year living without money.
+Written as a response to the author’s observation about how disconnected we are to what we consume, this is the extraordinary story of Mark Boyle’s year living without money: Moneyless Man, The: A Year Of Freeconomic Living.
 We rarely stop to think about where the products we purchase come from, who produced them, what their social and environmental cost was or how destructive some of our shopping habits are.
 As he says, ‘If we all had to grow our own food, we wouldn’t waste a third of it…If we had to make our own tables and chairs, we wouldn’t throw them out the moment we changed the interior decor’.
 Read more here.

 The Goode Kitchen